 White Sugar: I used both white sugar and brown sugar in this recipe, but you could use all brown or white if you prefer.

 Plain flour: is best in this recipe.
-You can also use all purpose flour.
-Its important to use a flour that does not having any rising agents as we will be adding our own in the right amounts to help this cake rise.
+You can also use all-purpose flour.
+It's important to use a flour that does not have any rising agents as we will be adding our own in the right amounts to help this cake rise.

 Butter: because butter makes most things taste better.
 In this recipe it binds and set the cookies.